 Delta - Oak City is a somewhat small town located in the state of Utah.
 With a population of 5,219 people and just one neighborhood, Delta - Oak City is the 101st largest community in Utah.

-Unlike some towns, Delta - Oak City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Delta - Oak City are a mix of both white- and blue-collar jobs.
+Delta - Oak City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Delta - Oak City is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Delta - Oak City who work in office and administrative support (14.46%), management occupations (13.83%), and teaching (10.49%).

 Because of many things, Delta - Oak City is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Delta - Oak City really has some of the features that families look for when choosing a good community to raise children.
 Is Delta - Oak City perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.